-&lt;sup>59 50 U.S.C. § 1801(e)(2).
+59 50 U.S.C. § 1801(e)(2).
 Specifically, this provision states foreign intelligence information is also defined as:

-[I]nformation with respect to a foreign power or foreign territory that relates to, and if concerning a United States person is necessary to -
+[[]I]nformation with respect to a foreign power or foreign territory that relates to, and if concerning a United States person is necessary to -

-(A) the national defense or the security of the United States; or of the acquisition to be located in the United States."
-Finally, Section 702 contains a limitation (and a reminder) that any acquisition must always be conducted consistent with the requirements of the Fourth Amendment to the Constitution.
+of the acquisition to be located in the United States."63 Finally, Section 702 contains a limitation (and a reminder) that any acquisition must always be conducted consistent with the requirements of the Fourth Amendment to the Constitution.64